Aho-Senpai/Aho-Triggers/ACT Triggers (Vanilla)/README.md

 Ping me on the [ACT Discord](https://discord.gg/ahFKcmx)
 DM me on Discord : `Aho Senpai#0818`
+Join my Github projects Discord [Aho-Senpai's Github Projects](https://discord.gg/dPFSM53)

 ## Thanks

-Thanks to EQAditu for making ACT maintaining it all this time, as well as for his amazing support when asked help <3
+Thanks to `EQAditu` for making ACT maintaining it all this time, as well as for his amazing support when asked help <3 Thanks to `ngld` for pointing to [DownGit](https://minhaskamal.github.io/DownGit/#/home)